 How much does it cost to start a catering business at a restaurant?

 The startup cost is lower than most operators expect.
-You are working with the kitchen, staff, and equipment you already have.
+You’re working with the kitchen, staff, and equipment you already have.
 The main investments are packaging, any additional prep labor, and the platform you use to take orders.
 Going direct rather than through a marketplace also protects your margins significantly: direct catering fees run around 5% versus up to 15% on third-party platforms.

 What should I charge for catering at my restaurant?

 Build your catering price by stacking food cost, packaging, a labor bump for prep, and delivery, then add your target margin on top.
-Using per-person or “serves X” pricing makes it easy for guests to order and easy for your kitchen to plan.
+Using per-person or “serves X” pricing makes it easy for diners to order and easy for your kitchen to plan.
 Add a delivery minimum and a rush fee for short-notice orders to protect your margins from the start.

 Do I need a separate license to start catering services?